 One way that businesses have tried to achieve greater intelligence and better outcomes is the creation of silos or centers of excellence, as we’ve moved away from broader, cross-functional collaboration.
 These silos were meant to allow expertise to flourish, but instead they create walls between departments and have likely artificially stunted growth.
 In effect, by trying to be knowledgeable, businesses ended up becoming the opposite.

-This might have happened within your IT department, with individual teams laser focused on what they need to achieve, but missing the input from other teams that might help to deliver both faster solutions and better business outcomes.
+This might have happened within your IT department or within IT service management (ITSM) teams, with individual teams laser focused on what they need to achieve, but missing the input from other teams that might help to deliver both faster solutions and better business outcomes.

 Please keep reading to find out more about the benefits of cross-functional collaboration.Check out this article from @TOPdesk to better understand the benefits of cross-functional collaboration #ITSM Click To Tweet